Skip to main content

 Overview

-When to use interactive content
+When to use interactive artifacts

-Use interactive content when:
+Use interactive artifacts when:

 • The output is dynamic, visual, or non-document-shaped (for example, exploratory views, dashboards, walkthroughs, light apps).